 Shilajit possesses remarkable antioxidant activity, with a free radical neutralization rate reaching 95-97% according to recent studies.
 This powerful antioxidant action is due to the synergistic presence of several key trace elements: selenium, copper, manganese, and chromium.

-Copper and manganese work in tandem in Shilajit, with respective concentrations of about 9-13 ppm and 16 ppm.
+Copper and manganese work in tandem in shilajit, with respective concentrations of about 9-13 ppm and 16 ppm.
 What particularly fascinates us is their role in cellular protection:

 - Manganese enhances superoxide dismutase (a powerful natural antioxidant)